 In a situation where mineral ownership cannot be determined for a small portion of the drainage unit/area and a company still wishes to apply for a licence they may do so.

 - Conduct a thorough search and document all efforts made to determine/locate mineral owners.

 - Conduct a public notice for the drainage unit/area to provide to off-set parties and any parties that may have an interest based on investigation results.

 - Assign the DA/DU as usual, include the unknown minerals lands, NOTE – on horizontal wells, only set up production allocation if CR/Other lands are involved, the setback from equity boundaries question should be answered as if the lease to the unknown mineral lands is held.

 - Answer no to Question D62.

-- Attach Unknown Mineral Ownership/Trust Information attachment to the well licence application, this should include confirmation of Public Notice being conducted, provide the PN number, the documentation of what was done to attempt to find the mineral owner(s) and a confirmation that a public trust will be established and detail the percentage allocated to the portion of the drainage area that is unknown mineral ownership.
+- Attach Unknown Mineral Ownership/Trust Information attachment to the well licence application, this should include confirmation of Public Notice being conducted, provide the PN number, the documentation of what was done to attempt to find the mineral owner(s) and a confirmation that a trust will be established and detail the percentage allocated to the portion of the drainage area that is unknown mineral ownership.

 Crossing a Unit Boundary

 A horizontal production well can be proposed to licence with the productive interval crossing a unit boundary.
 On the licence application within the completion detail, indicate the well is crossing a unit boundary.
 Production allocation must be specified as per Directive PNG006.
 Declaration must be made that the proposed well is not meeting equity setbacks and that agreements are in place between unit/non-unit/other unit parties.
 An attachment must be provided that shows the impacted units and other parties that make up the drainage area of the well and confirms agreements are in place with said parties to allow for production allocation in accordance with Directive PNG006.